Are you tired of your dog itching, scratching, and losing hair?

-Aloe Vera: While the plant contains some toxic ingredients you should avoid, products like the ResQ Organics skin treatment work wonders when applied on affected areas.
+Aloe Vera: While the plant contains some toxic ingredients you should avoid, products like the ResQ Organics skin treatment on Amazon work wonders when applied to affected areas.

 Baking Soda: It’s an excellent home remedy for dry and inflamed skin.
 Mix 50% baking soda with 50% water into a paste.
 Then, apply to the skin and wash it off after about 30 minutes.

 Can I Give My Dog Benadryl for Allergies?

 You might have heard this before, and it helps.
 Benadryl is perfectly safe for your allergy-prone pup with a dosage of one milligram per pound of body weight.